rbckman/gonzopi/README.md

 Gluing takes and scenes together takes a while and depends on your usb harddrive speed and the video bitrate.
 It also depends what Raspberry Pi you drive Gonzo Pi with.
 I have successfully been making films with 3B, 3B+ and 4B.
 I recommend 4B as the wifi and USB speed is much faster.
 Default bitrate for video is 8.888 Mb/s and sound is recorded uncompressed as 48khz wav before it is muxed together into a mp4 video.

-- edit takes by setting in & out points easily in-camera (will regluing your scene if new edit found)
+- edit takes by setting in & out points easily in-camera (will reglue your scene and film if new edits found)
 - add voiceover and/or music tracks with dubbing feature
 - adjustable framerates for slo-mo recording or fast-forward recording
 - work on many films, move and copy shots or scenes from film to film.
 (USB to USB drive)